marcolab/ISS-Speed-Calculator/README.md

 # ISS-Speed-Calculator

-This script has the aim of estimating the International Space Station speed based on its position.
-It gets the real-time ISS coordinates from the public API http://api.open-notify.org/iss-now.json.
-The API is polled every 30 seconds and data regarding ISS position is saved.
-At each time interval, the current speed is calculated by dividing the covered distance by the elapsed time.
-The ISS orbits earth with an orbit that can be approximated to a sphere, thus distance is calculated as a spherical distance through the Haversine formula.
+This script has the aim of estimating the *International Space Station* speed based on its position.
+It follows this procedure:
+- Get real-time ISS coordinates from the public API at http://api.open-notify.org/iss-now.json
+- API is polled every 30 seconds and data regarding ISS position is saved
+- At each time interval, the current speed is calculated (and printed to screen) by dividing the covered distance by the elapsed time
+- Distance is calculated as a spherical distance through the Haversine formula (ISS orbit approximated to a sphere)
-This operation is repeated for a set number of API polls, after which an average speed is provided as an output.
+- This operation is repeated for a set number (20) of API polls, after which an average speed is provided as an output

 ## Libraries